Back to Blog

 Adopt Monitoring and Automatic Response Mechanisms

 Ethereum is a dark forest, and everyone in the DeFi community faces various risks and challenges, even security experts.
-In 2023, we launched Phalcon, the industry's first automated response system designed not just for monitoring attacks but for actively blocking threats in real-time.
+In 2023, we launched Phalcon Security, the industry's first automated response system designed not just for monitoring attacks but for actively blocking threats in real-time.
 Phalcon’s battle-tested capabilities have proven their effectiveness by successfully thwarting over 20 real-world hacks and rescuing more than $14,000,000 worth of assets.
 This innovation ensures that all stakeholders can sleep more soundly at night, knowing that proactive measures are in place to protect their investments.

 Sign up for the latest updates